 Target group – eligibility

-SWD who are eligible for support under the program are those who meet the Queensland criteria used by all three education sectors, including students with:
+Students with disability who are eligible for support under the program are those who meet the Queensland criteria used by all 3 education sectors, including students with:

 - autism spectrum disorder (ASD)

 - hearing impairment (HI)